bajiu-dict/deploy_dict_mongo/README.md

 # Other scenarios

-### Scenario 1: Restore pre production db for application and reviewing
+### Scenario 1: Dump pre production db for application and reviewing
 ```
 make prep_preprod
 ```